 Protection against accidents at work and occupational diseases is a compulsory pillar of the country's Social Security system, managed by the Swedish Social Insurance Agency (Försäkringskassan).
 To this basic legal protection is added a complementary coverage, determined in the collective labour agreements between employers and employee trade unions.
-This complementary coverage is managed by Afa Försäkring, which is fully owned by the following social partners: the Confederation of Swedish Enterprise (Svenskt Näringsliv), LO (the Swedish General Confederation of Labour, Landsorganisationen i Sverige) and PTK (Privattjänstemannakartellen, a joint organization representing 25 private-sector trade associations).
-Afa Försäkring is a non-profit-making organization and insures employees of the private sector, local governments and regions [124].
+This complementary coverage is managed by Afa Försäkring, which is fully owned by the following social partners: the Confederation of Swedish Enterprise (Svenskt Näringsliv), LO (the Swedish Trade Union Confederation, Landsorganisationen i Sverige) and PTK (Privattjänstemannakartellen, a joint organization representing 25 private-sector trade unions).
+Afa Försäkring is a non-profit-making organization and insures employees of the private sector, municipalities and county councils [124].